Microcontrollers

 Grading

-Laboratory (multiple-answer test papers + oral evaluation): 50%
+Laboratory evaluation (multiple verification tests + optional oral evaluation): 50%

-Course final exam (multiple-answer test papers + oral evaluation): 50%
+Course final exam (verification quiz + optional written and oral evaluation): 50%